captainaomi/NaomiMowbray_T1A3/readme.md

 You should see a little green button that says **Code** - click that, and click on **Download Zip**.

-Our Python Hangman game will now be in your Downloads, so double click the zip file **NaomiMowbray_T1A3-main** to unzip it ;)
+Our Python Hangman game will now be in your Downloads, so double click the zip file **NaomiMowbray_T1A3-main** to unzip it 😉

+There'll be a few different files and what seem like random things in there - don't worry.
+Even if you don't understand it all, your computer will!

 Back in **Visual Studio Code**, we're going to do the following:
 1. Click open folder